arav06/xtra-dark/README.md

 <img align="center" src="preview.png" />

-## You can download the theme by clicking <a href="https://marketplace.visualstudio.com/items?itemName=aravbudhiraja.xtra-dark"/>here</a> or by downloading .vsix file
+## You can download the theme from the VS Code marketplace by clicking <a href="https://marketplace.visualstudio.com/items?itemName=aravbudhiraja.xtra-dark"/>here</a> or by downloading the .vsix file

 ***